OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/enterprise-architect.md

-# ea

-## Prerequisites
+# Prerequisites

-### User Privileges
+## User Privileges

 * Create one administrator user of Enterprise Architect System , dedicated to \{{ spaceName \}}, only if the projects which will be used for synchronization have enabled security settings in Enterprise Architect System.
 This dedicated user should not do any operations from the system’s user interface.
 * User should have access to all the projects that need to be synchronized.

 > **Note**: The Enterprise Architect app must **NOT** be configured to 'Run this program as an Administrator'.
 If the user is facing the error, 'Retrieving the COM class factory for component with CLSID {xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx} failed due to the following error: 800702e4.
 The requested operation requires elevation.', then check if Enterprise Architect is configured to run as administrator.
 Uncheck this option if selected in the Compatibility tab in its Properties.

-### Proxy Service Prerequisites
+## Proxy Service Prerequisites

 * Operating System (Tested On) : Windows 7, Windows Server 2008, Windows Server 2012, Windows Server 2016, Windows Server 2019, Windows 10, Windows 11
 * OpsHubEAWindowsService must be installed on the same machine where Enterprise Architect application has been installed and should have .NET framework 4.7.2 or higher version installed on it.
 * It is recommended to install OpsHubEAWindowsService on a machine having quad-core processor, 4GB RAM (minimum) and 4GB disk space (minimum).
 * OpsHubEAWindowsService is configurable for Enterprise Architect installed on Windows 64-bit Operating System.

-> **Note**: This prerequisite is compulsory regardless of the version of Enterprise Architect that the user is trying to integrate.\
-> Client Profile versions of .NET framework are not supported.
+> **Note**: This prerequisite is compulsory regardless of the version of Enterprise Architect that the user is trying to integrate.
+Client Profile versions of .NET framework are not supported.
 It is recommended that the user installs the full version of the .NET framework.

-### Setting up OpsHubEAWindowsService
+## Setting up OpsHubEAWindowsService

 * Check the availability of port 9393 as OpsHubEAWindowsService will be using port 9393 by default.
 Refer to [How to Change the Port of OpsHubEAWindowsService](enterprise-architect.md#how-to-change-the-port-of-opshubeawindowsservice) section to change the default port of the OpsHubEAWindowsService.
 * Locate the path `<{{ spaceName }}_INSTALLATION_PATH>\Other_Resources\Resources`.